Frequently Asked Questions

-More safety info on Helmets can be found HERE http://www.beta-uk.org/pages/safety-equipment/hats.php
+More safety info on helmets can be found on the British Equestrian Trade Association website.

-More safety info on Bodyprotectors can be found HERE http://www.beta-uk.org/pages/safety-equipment/body-protectors.php
+More safety info on body protectors can be found on the British Equestrian Trade Association website.

 How good do I need to be to join a team?

-BUCS and Development competitions involve a Novice level dressage test and a round of 90cm showjumping, so this is the minimum requirement for team members.
+BUCS and Development competitions involve a prelim - novice level dressage test and a round of 80cm - 90cm show jumping, so this is the minimum requirement for team members.
 However, BUCS competitions rapidly progress if you qualify for regionals and nationals.
 Competition experience is useful but certainly not required as University competitions run using an entirely different format to any other equestrian competition.
 More information is on our BUCS Teams & Development Squad pages.
 Please note, however, that trials are very competitive, as we always have many more people trying out for teams than we have team spaces, so getting on a team is difficult!
 Most of the club is made up of Leisure members so check out our Leisure member page for more information.

 How much does it cost to join?

-Beginner or Leisure membership is £20, or £25 including weekly fitness sessions.
-We recommend including fitness as is it is a great way to meet and bond with the rest of the club!
+Beginner or Leisure membership is £30.
 Please note you will also have to pay for lessons on top of this membership fee.

 Find us on Facebook!